- Make a Donation

 Leveraging Technology for Development

 Our partnership is advancing the use of technology to bring solutions to scale.
 Integrating technology into our work has been critical to successfully addressing the global youth skills gap and the societal barriers faced by youth worldwide.
 To address these gaps and barriers, we are building web-based and mobile platforms that connect youth to e-learning modules that build on classroom training; job matching platforms that link youth to employers and available jobs; and beneficiary tracking systems to monitor employment and retention.
+For example, at least 40,000 people in China have received training through e-learning modules on a mobile app, developed in partnership with Anxin Corporation, and in coordination with Girl Effect Mobile, launched an innovative mobile application called "Dooit" for adolescent girls to improve their financial capability in Indonesia.

 Evidence and Thought Leadership